 -Second, your heirs get superior protection against lawsuits that may be filed by unhappy relatives who disagree with the way you want your assets distributed.
 Trusts are a far better shield against litigation, and that means your wishes will be carried out as you intended, without a family war.

 -Third, your family gets privacy.
 Unlike wills, in most cases trust documents are not required to be filed with the courts.
 Your intentions are kept secret from prying eyes, and that affords greater peace and protection for your heirs.

 Why Lamson & Cutner's Professional Estates Counsel Safeguards Your Planning

-As you can see, there are many considerations that come into play when you need to coordinate Elder Law techniques with estate planning.
-That’s why Lamson & Cutner makes estate planning and tax planning a part of its Elder Law services.
+As you can see, they are many considerations that come into play when you need to coordinate Elder Law techniques with estate planning.
+That’s Lamson & Cutner makes tax planning and estate planning a part of its Elder Law services.
 Clients get sophisticated planning advice from experienced attorneys who focus on these issues.
-It’s an advantage not every estate planning attorney or Elder Law firm offers.
+It's an advantage not every Elder Law firm offers.

 Lamson & Cutner maintains a tradition of working hard to achieve the best attainable financial protection for clients and their families.
-Each estate planning attorney at the firm is committed to making sure that each client’s savings and assets are available to the fullest extent possible to provide the best quality of life when health care is needed.
-At the same time, Lamson & Cutner considers estate planning goals so that, upon the client’s passing, his or her remaining assets can be distributed to the heirs in the most efficient way, saving taxes and avoiding other problems.
+The firm's attorneys are committed to making sure that each client's savings and assets are available to the fullest extent possible to provide the best quality-of-life when health care is needed.
+At the same time, L & C considers estate planning goals so that, upon the client's passing, his or her remaining assets can be distributed to the heirs in the most efficient way, saving taxes and avoiding other problems.